sarahcolbert/PGC_SUI_PRS/README.md

-ancestry <- "eur" ## this is the 3 character ancestry code (same as what was used in the weights file sent to you: afr, eas, eur, or lat) phenotype <- "phenox" ## this is the phenotype code (either si, sa, or sd) phe_col <- "MYPHENO" ## this is the name of the phenotype column in your phenotype file (incase it is not the same as the phenotype above) analyst <- "INITIALS" ## this is the analysts initials
+ancestry <- "eur" ## this is the 3 character ancestry code (same as what was used in the weights file sent to you: afr, eas, eur, or lat) phenotype <- "phenox" ## this is the phenotype code (either si, sa, or sd) phe_col <- "MYPHENO" ## this is the name of the phenotype column in your phenotype file (incase it is not the same as the phenotype above) analyst <- "initials" ## this is the analyst's initials out_dir <- "/my/path/output/" ## this is the output directory for the results file

 ## -----------------------------------------------------------
 ## !!EDIT: load target files ---------------------------------